Tatwi/RocketTux/README.md

 - Meet new people, do quests for them, and gain reputation with them to unlock unique rewards.
 - Randomly generated levels with at least 26 different tiles per theme.
 - Influence the time and place of your adventures, along with other properties of the world.
 - No death mechanic.
-If you bump into an enemy, you lose some coins.
+The player gets knocked back and loses 10 coins from his wallet on contact with an enemy or an explosion, unless he is invincible at the time.
 - No "murder hobo" lifestyle; Nolok's minions are obstacles to be avoided (you can't kill them, though the bomb guys do explode).
 - No time limits.
 Stop and smell the Fire Flowers!
 - No forced movement through levels.
 This ain't no "endless runner" game!